petlove/falcon/README.md

 ## Why Faraday

 We use the gem oauth2 in most of our projects and this lib brings the gem faraday to make requests.
-Although, this gem is better classified by the [Ruby Toolbox for HTTP Client](https://www.ruby-toolbox.com/projects/faraday).
+Although, this gem is the best HTTP Client by [Ruby Toolbox](https://www.ruby-toolbox.com/projects/faraday).

 ## Using